MicrosoftDocs/sql-docs/docs/t-sql/functions/logical-functions-iif-transact-sql.md

 #### *boolean_expression*
  A valid Boolean expression.

- If this argument is not a Boolean expression then a syntax error is raised.
+ If this argument is not a boolean expression then a syntax error is raised.

 #### *true_value*
  Value to return if *boolean_expression* evaluates to true.